wigge206/RNA-isoforms-chek2/README.md

     </div>
 </div>

+## Annotations
+This has been a largely manual process with a little be of scripting to grab the low hanging fruit.
+I am annotating both the type of (exon skipping, intron inclusion etc.) and the specific r. nomenculature using the ENST00000404276 (MANE transcript) as reference.
+There appears to be a combination of almost every event.

 # For Vanessa
 From Jessie's data the isoforms, and counts data, that map to *BRIP1, RAD51C* and *RAD51D* have been isolated.